Right Between the Eyes (Wax song)

 "Right Between the Eyes" is a song by English duo Wax.
 It appears on their 1986 debut album Magnetic Heaven, and was released as the duo's second single from the album.

 Reception

-The song became a No. 1 hit in Spain and a moderate hit in Ireland, Belgium and the Netherlands.
-In the U.S., it reached No. 43 while in the UK, the song managed a peak charting of No. 60, and remained on the chart for 5 weeks.
+The song became a No. 1 hit in Spain and a moderate hit in Ireland, Belgium and the Netherlands. it reached No. 43 in the US on the Billboard Hot 100 and No. 42 on the Cash Box Top 100.
+On the UK, the song managed a peak charting of No. 60.